Taimur-Shabbir/mental-health-machine-learning/README.md

 # Results

 I succeeded in the goal of improving upon the score of my baseline prediction.
 This had a Recall score of 100% but a Precision score of about 50%.
 The best performing model was BernoulliNB, which resulted in a Recall score of about 80% and a Precision score of 70%.

-Using these scores, our model could detect the vast majority of people who actually have a mental illness (4 out of 5) while falsely predicting about 3 out of 10 people who do not have a mental illness, to have a mental illness.
+Using these scores, our model could detect the vast majority of people who actually have a mental illness (4 out of 5) while falsely predicting a small portion of individuals who do not have a mental illness, to have a mental illness.
 This minimises the annual budget (cost) a company would have to set aside because most of it would not be wasted on False Positives.

 In terms of what could be improved upon, more advanced models such as neural networks could be used.
 More data could be obtained, as only 1200 or so observations existed.
 Richer data that is not binary in nature could also provide more predictive power.